kamalshafi/PODEM-Algorithm-Implementation/README.md

 ## Output

-Logic Ssmulations are stored in the ".response" Files
+Logic Ssmulations are stored into the ".response" Files

-Test Patterns are stored int the".Pattern" Files
+Test Patterns are stored into the".Pattern" Files